 Are you drowning in a sea of digital photos?
 Unable to find the shots you’re looking for, or to stay on top of managing all the photos you’re taking?
 Digital photography expert Jeff Carlson gives you a plan for tackling this problem, starting with preparing your camera ahead of time, then choosing the right app to manage your photos, judging and organizing your photos, and backing up your photos for safekeeping.

-In this book—an expanded and updated version of Take Control of Your Digital Photos on a Mac—Jeff extends his advice to cover both Mac and Windows users, and to address a broader range of photo management apps: Photos from Apple, Lightroom Classic CC, Lightroom CC, Photoshop Elements, and Mylio.
+In this book—an expanded and updated version of Take Control of Your Digital Photos on a Mac—Jeff extends his advice to cover both macOS and Windows (along with limited coverage of mobile platforms), and to address a broader range of photo management apps, including Apple Photos, Lightroom, Lightroom Classic, and Exposure X5.

-Go deeper with Lightroom CC or Photos: This book discusses photo management with Adobe’s Lightroom CC and Apple’s Photos, but for much more detail on these apps, be sure to pick up Jeff’s book Take Control of Lightroom CC, or Take Control of Photos by Jason Snell!
+Go deeper with Photos: For much more detail on the Photos app for macOS, iOS, and iPadOS, be sure to pick up Take Control of Photos by Jason Snell.

 With this book, you’ll learn how to: